huongngh/library_repos/README.md

 # library_repos
+# Book Library Manager

-A lightweight JavaScript library that manages a book collection in the browser.
-Stores books in an array with unique IDs, displays them as table, and lets you add, remove, and toggle read status.
-Built with HTML, CSS, and vanilla JS.
+A lightweight JavaScript library for managing book collections in the browser.

-Key Features:
+## Features

-Add books via form
+- 📖 Add books via interactive form
-Display as a table
+- 🏷️ Displays books in a clean table format
-Remove books or mark as read/unread
+- 🗑️ Remove books with one click
+- ✅ Toggle read/unread status
+- 🆔 Automatic unique ID generation

+## Tech Stack
+- Vanilla JavaScript
+- HTML5
+- CSS3

+## How to Use
+1. Clone the repository
+2. Open `index.html` in your browser
+3. Start managing your book collection!